TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 My approach to humour on TikTok is deeply rooted in my comprehensive knowledge of internet meme history - an unique tool I bring to the table.

 Memes, at their core, offer a return to a more playful, unfiltered mode of communication.
-They make us feel like kids again, by combining text and visual input, rather than forcing a separation.
-Think of the childhood drawings your parents displayed on the fridge: a natural blend of visuals and text - an illustration of your family on a sunny day, and everyone's names above their heads.
+They make us feel like kids again, by combining text and visual input, rather than forcing an aesthetic separation.
+Think of the childhood drawings your parents displayed on the fridge: an illustration of your family on a sunny day, and everyone's names above their heads.
+A natural blend of visuals and text, in which both inputs are required to tell a story.

 This blend of expression is natural to us, but as we mature, we're often told to choose in order to be 'serious' artists or professionals.
 You're either a visual artist or a writer - if you do both, then you're making comic books, and those are for children, right?
 You either show, or you tell - if you do both, you're an advertiser, not an artist, right?
-Think about it: do we not perceive reading a book as inherently 'smarter' than reading a magazine?
+Be honest: do you instinctively perceive reading a book as inherently 'smarter' than reading a magazine?

 Memes reject that.
 Funny images combined with funny captions.
 Simple.
 Juvenile.
 Fun.